unfoldtoolbox/UnfoldSim.jl/docs/src/developer_docs.md

     3. Run `dev --local UnfoldSim` to clone the package to `./dev/UnfoldSim` and automatically add it to your Julia project environment.

 !!! important
-    If you have writing rights, whenever **upstream** is mentioned, use **origin** instead.
+    If you have writing rights, whenever **upstream** is mentioned below, use **origin** instead.

 #### b) If you don't have writing access for the GitHub repository
-1. Fork this repository.
+1. Fork the UnfoldSim.jl repository.
 2. Clone your repository (this will create a `git remote` called `origin`).
-3. Add this repository as a remote:
+3. Add the UnfoldSim.jl repository as a remote:

    ```bash
    git remote add upstream https://github.com/unfoldtoolbox/UnfoldSim.jl